How to Get the Right Legal Advice for Starting a Business

 It’s also important to keep accurate records of all financial transactions so that you can understand your tax obligations.
 Many business owners may need to file quarterly taxes, and the IRS has strict rules about tax deductions and record keeping.

 “Finally,” Knaack says, “find a good accountant or bookkeeper to help you with your books and preparing your taxes.
 You can also look online at Lawyers.com and Nolo, and seek out the Small Business Administration and Trade Associations.”

 The most common mistake is simply not doing proper research before starting a business.
 People get caught up in the excitement of turning a passion into a business and skip over a lot of the legal steps.
 They may start selling things online before they form a business entity, or host events without vendor release forms.

 Start by researching other businesses’ legal and market positions in the niche you want to enter.
 If you want to sell vintage clothing, see how other sellers handle their business.
 That will give you a good starting point.

 Another mistake first-timers make is not keeping accurate and detailed records.
 This applies to both financial receipts and records of contracts, licenses, or partnerships that you make with other people.
 You can keep digital records or hard copies, but either way, you’ll need these records if you get audited or sued.

 The third biggest mistake comes as the company grows.
 When you need to hire people — even just on a part-time basis — you need to have iron-clad work agreements.
 There’s a lot that goes into this, from non-disclosure agreements about trade secrets to non-compete clauses to keeping accurate documents about your employees’ legal standing on file.
-Consult a lawyer before you put an ad up on Craigslist.
+Consult a lawyer and get small-business legal advice before you put an ad up on Craigslist.